brainhack-school2023/laines_project/README.md

 ## Methods #2: Pre-processing Pipeline for training and testing
 The following preprocessing pipeline was applied to our entire CanProCo database and to the MP2RAGE database.
-It is necessary to apply the same preprocessing pipeline to test the model on other data.
+It is necessary to apply the same preprocessing pipeline to test the model on external datas.
 ![image](https://github.com/brainhack-school2023/laines_project/assets/77469192/54564cf5-de83-4030-ba5b-65f005a02902)

 ## Methods #3: Conversion from BIDS formalism to nnUnet formalism